 807-2.02: Notice of Election and Eligibility

 (2) Members in service (as defined in M.G.L. c.
-32, § 3) as of September 1 of an election year or members retired from service shall be eligible for nomination as a candidate to fill either of the two elected positions on the Board upon submission of nomination papers as provided by the Board, containing the valid signatures of at least 100 members in service or members retired from service.
+32, § 3) as of August 1 of an election year or members retired from service shall be eligible for nomination as a candidate to fill either of the two elected positions on the Board upon submission of nomination papers as provided by the Board, containing the valid signatures of at least 100 active or retired members.

-(3) All nominees who have qualified as candidates for election will be notified of the same and will be invited to submit a brief biographical sketch of 100 words or less to be distributed to eligible voters as part of the ballot packet.
-The Board shall establish a deadline for the submission of each nominee’s biographical sketch.
+(3) All nominees who have qualified as candidates for election will be notified of the same and will be invited to submit a brief biographical sketch of 100 words or fewer to be distributed to eligible voters as part of the election information packet.
+The Board shall establish a deadline for the submission of each nominee's biographical sketch.
 Any biographical sketch received after the deadline and any portion of a biographical sketch which exceeds 100 words will not be distributed.

 807-2.03: Nomination Papers

-(2) The candidate must submit nomination papers containing the names of at least 100 members at one time in one packet.
-Nomination papers must be received at the Board’s Main Office on or before October 15 of an election year.
+(2) The candidate must submit nomination papers containing the valid signatures, and required identifying information specified on the form, of at least 100 active or retired members.
+Nomination papers must be received at the Board's Main Office on or before October 15 of an election year.
 In the event that October 15 falls on a Saturday or Sunday, nomination papers must be received on or before 5:00 P.M. of the next business day.

 (3) Members in service and members retired from service may sign nomination papers.
 Members may sign more than one set of nomination papers.

 (4) The Election Officer will validate nomination papers.
-If the Election Officer determines that a candidate has filed nomination papers containing less than 100 qualified signatures, the Election Officer shall declare the nomination papers invalid and shall notify the candidate of his decision in writing.
+In order for a signature to be valid, the MTRS staff must be able to read the signature and verify from MTRS records that the signatory is an active or retired member.
+MTRS staff will validate signatures submitted earlier than the October 15 deadline as time and resources allow to permit supplementation or correction; however, signatures submitted later than five business days before October 15 will not be validated until after the October 15 deadline.
+If the Election Officer determines that a candidate has filed nomination papers containing fewer than 100 qualified signatures, the Election Officer shall declare the nomination papers invalid and shall notify the candidate of his decision in writing.

 807-2.04: Printing Ballots